-Between July 1, 2014 and June 30, 2015, the Mediation Unit of the Consumer Protection Division handled 118 written consumer complaints filed against 97 different home builders.
+Between July 1, 2015 and June 30, 2016, the Mediation Unit of the Consumer Protection Division handled 133 written consumer complaints filed against 71 different home builders.
 When a consumer complaint is filed with the Consumer Protection Division, a mediator from the Mediation Unit contacts both the builder and consumer and assists them in resolving their dispute.
 A mediated agreement is possible only if both parties can agree upon mutually acceptable terms.
 A mediation is considered successful if it results in an agreement.
 The Division also offers arbitration at no cost to the parties if the builder and consumer are unable to resolve the complaint through mediation and both the builder and consumer agree to submit their dispute to arbitration.
 Effective January 1, 2009, consumers who are unable to resolve their complaints through mediation are able to submit their claims to the Home Builder Guaranty Fund.

-Of the complaints against homebuilders received by the Division's Mediation Unit, 62% of the complaints were mediated; 2% were filed for information only; 6% were resolved by the consumer; 1% were closed after the Division provided advice to the consumer; 3% were referred to other agencies having jurisdiction; 6% were send to the Guaranty Fund for possible claims; 2% required administrative review; and 18% had other miscellaneous resolutions.
-Fifteen percent (15%) of the complaints mediated by the Division resulted in positive relief for consumers, such as the defects being corrected by the builder or money being paid to the consumer.
-The total amount of money or savings obtained for consumers in these complaints was \$165,393.68.
+Of the complaints received by the Division's Mediation Unit, 78% of the complaints were mediated, including 3% of those which resulted in arbitration.
+Overall, 6% were filed for information only; 5% were acknowledged by the businesses against which the complaints were filed, 5% were sent to the Guaranty Fund for possible claims; and 3% had other miscellaneous resolutions.
+Twenty-nine (22%) of the complaints received by the Division resulted in positive relief for consumers, such as the defects being corrected by the builder or money being paid to the consumer.
+The total amount of money or savings obtained for consumers in these complaints was \$158,094.00.

-The 118 written complaints raised the following issues:
+The 133 written complaints raised the following issues:

-- Construction Defect Issues (67); - Incomplete Construction (16), including disputes between the builder and owner about whether construction has been completed; - Contract Disputes (2); - Misrepresentation Claims (16), including claims that the finished home was not constructed in the manner promised by the builder; - Warranty Issues (4); and - Deposit Issues (13), including consumers seeking return of their deposits after being denied financing or withdrawing from their contracts for other reasons.
+- Construction Defect Issues (56); - Incomplete Construction (47), including disputes between the builder and owner about whether construction has been completed; - Contract Disputes (7); - Misrepresentation Claims (3), including claims that the finished home was not constructed in the manner promised by the builder; - Warranty Issues (4); and - Deposit Issues (14), including consumers seeking return of their deposits after being denied financing or withdrawing from their contracts for other reasons.

 Consumers also filed complaints against builders with the Montgomery County Office of Consumer Protection and with the Howard County Office of Consumer Affairs.
-Between July 1, 2014 and June 30, 2015, there were 2 complaints filed in Montgomery County.
-In Howard County, 18 were handled during this period.
+Between July 1, 2015 and June 30, 2016, there were 7 complaints filed in Montgomery County.
+In Howard County, 14 were handled during this period.